 No prior knowledge is required - we'll even see how to get Visual Studio for free!

 There are regular quizzes to help you remember the information, so you can be sure that you are learning.

-So, without any further ado, let's have a look at how you can use Udemy interface, and then we'll have a look at the objectives for the exam and therefore the syllabus for this course.
+So, without any further ado, let's have a look at how you can use Udemy interface, and then we'll have a look at the syllabus for this course.

 Who this course is for:

 - This course is for you if you have not used Visual Basic much, and want to learn about programming using Visual Basic.

 - This course is also for you if you want a refresh on Visual Basic or programming concepts.
 However, no prior knowledge is required.